 Cord color: The most popular and affordable cord color is green, followed by white at a distant second place.
 Brown and black are also sometimes available, but will usually be more expensive and hard-to-find.
 It’s best not to overthink the color, just go with your preference and keep it consistent.

 After you’ve chosen your cord, make sure you pick up the right vampire plugs to make your bulk light line actually usable.
 Match the plugs to the SPT rating of your cord, and you’re good to go.

 2. Buy your bulbs.

 Once your light line is squared away, you’ll need bulbs to screw into the empty sockets.
-One of the advantages of using bulk light line is that since the bulbs don’t come pre-molded to the cord, you can choose whatever color bulbs you choose.
+One of the advantages of using the bulk light line is that since the bulbs don’t come pre-molded to the cord, you can choose whatever color bulbs you choose.
 With so much freedom, though, it can be a little bewildering to beginners.

 Ultimately, the color of your bulbs will come down to personal preference.
 Most folks go with either the classic multicolored look or warm white bulbs for their displays, but if you want to stand out, you can opt for more exotic colors such as pink or purple.

 The main thing you should worry about is the quality of the bulbs you’re buying.
 Before you drive to your nearest hardware store and pick up a batch of shoddy big-box lights—or low-quality lights masquerading as a “commercial” grade—it’s important to understand the differences between retail-grade and truly professional-grade LED Christmas lights.
 It's best to stick to the bulbs that professional Christmas installers use.
 The top choice for professionals is either Pro Christmas or Minleon brand bulbs.
 Anything else and you're leaving it up to chance.
 And you'll find that the price is only a few cents higher per bulb than their low-quality counterparts.

 3. Measure and cut the cord.